 A great way to look at how traditional design products work with more modern design products is to think of all your front facing marketing needs as a book.
 How is your audience going to open and proceed to read this book?
 Most likely they will notice the cover, in most cases, that will be the front page of your website.
 They’ll notice the introduction or table contents that can be perceived as images of your products and its packaging on the website.
 As they read more, they then stumble upon collateral and pamphlets that you carry, whether it’s through ordering physical copies from you or reading digital versions.
 Once they are ready to make a purchase they turn to the last page and close the book using your back-end merchants’ interface, or by contacting you through the information you provide.

-Check out the many forms of design needs that your company may face:
+Check out the many forms of design service needs that your company may face:

 Logo and Branding